 - Buy Spectrum–Friendly Clothing.
-For children diagnosed with autism, anything from tags to scratchy material can feel irritating.
+For children diagnosed with autism or sensory processing disorder, anything from tags to scratchy material can feel irritating.
 Go for tag-less shirts, elastic pants, and breathable fabrics to make getting dressed easier.

 - Create a rewards system.
 Many children respond well to positive feedback.
 Just as you can create visual aids to assist with the learning process, you can create a rewards chart to acknowledge success.
 Use stickers or magnets to signify process, and create rewards based on your child’s interests.
 For example, a week of successful milestones (Monday-Friday) can earn any item at the dollar store.

 If you need additional information or would like your child to work with an occupational therapist for self-care development, contact The Warren Center.